Showing posts with label Olympus WorkSpace. Show all posts

 2. Why is the Gradation HIGH option interesting for ETTR?

-The Gradation function has 4 tone curves (Normal, Auto, Low, and High).
-The EM1 III U/M says it makes tiny adjustments to the camera's tones.
-See the user's manual for a description of each.
+The Gradation function has four unique tone curves (Normal, Auto, Low, and High).
+The EM1 III user manual shows that these Gradation options make tiny adjustments to the camera's tones.
+See the EM1 III user manual (any Olympus M43 manual) for a description of each Gradation option.

-I have been using the Gradation function more frequently over the past year.
-For example, the Auto option is used to edit the image (raw + jpeg) with the camera or Workspace.
-I also use the Highlights & Shadows sliders to fine-tune the camera's Tone Curve.
-It's possible to simulate these "camera" settings in Workspace?
-In a previous article, I said the Gradation function should be great for ETTR.
-This article explores the Gradation High option for ETTR.
+I have been using the Gradation function more frequently in the past year.
+For example, we can use the Auto option while editing an image (raw + jpeg) with Olympus cameras or Workspace.
+I also use the Highlights, Midtones, and Shadow sliders to fine-tune the camera's Tone Curve.
+It's also possible to simulate these "camera" settings in Workspace.
+In a previous article, I said the graduation function should be great for ETTR.
+This article explores the Gradation "High" option for ETTR.

-Did Olympus improve the Gradation function (Tone Curves) over the years?
-They said they did in the EM-5 launch documents.
-I didn't verify the more recent cameras...
+Did Olympus change or improve the Gradation function (Tone Curves) over the past 10 years?
+They said they did with the EM-5 launch documents.
+I didn't verify this for more recent cameras...

-The unedited OOC jpeg version of the above image with Gradation set to High.
+The unedited OOC jpeg of the above image with the Gradation option set to High.
 I used the Gradation function for ETTR.

 3. The three reasons for using ETTR in 2023